大西洋横断

 The transatlantic flight took eight hours to cross the ocean.

-They have a strong transatlantic partnership between their companies.
+The companies have a strong transatlantic partnership.

 The transatlantic cable enables fast communication between continents.